onqtam/headjack/src/problems_with_the_web.md

         - can't display likes in lists
     - we [can't see other people's feeds](https://twitter.com/waitbutwhy/status/1502846781150822402) (although there's this [third-party app](https://vicariously.io/))
     - no way to opt-out of recommendations in the main feed for topics you don't care about or unrelated activity such as `X received a reply from someone you don't follow`
     - find the beginning of [this thread](https://twitter.com/lopp/status/1531668215541145601) - is that readable & usable?
-There should be an alternative Reddit-style interface
+There should be an alternative Reddit-style application

 <!-- tweets & comments without tagging is primitive and inefficient -->